saparbekuly/WeatherTodayApp/README.md

 ## Contribution

 Your contributions are welcome!
-Please feel free to submit pull requests or open issues to discuss potential improvements or fixes.
+Please feel free to submit pull requests or open issues to discuss potential improvements or fixes!